 A three (3) member panel of disinterested property owners will receive evidence and hear testimony of interested persons.
 An engineer will also present an inspection report on the condition of the drain.
-The panel will determine whether a project is necessary and whether revisions to the drainage district boundaries should be made.
+The panel will determine whether a project is necessary.